-Clear wayfinding allows visitors and new students to easily navigate the campus.
-Updating the campus wayfinding plan to adapt to the new master plan layout and including bicycle, pedestrian, and accessibility signage with walking times and distances will contribute greatly to the ease of navigation.
-The campus wayfinding plan should incorporate off-campus signage placement and refer to regional standards for consistency.
+Clear wayfinding allows visitors and new students to easily navigate the Campus.
+Updating the Campus Wayfinding Plan to adapt to the new Guidelines layout and including bicycle, pedestrian, and accessibility signage with walking times and distances will contribute greatly to the ease of navigation.
+The Campus Wayfinding Plan should incorporate off-campus signage placement and refer to regional standards for consistency.